AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 ![Incomplete proof of ```abs```](https://zestedesavoir.com:443/media/galleries/2584/ec869f49-9193-4896-a490-9549f256a639.png)

 [[information]]
-| We can notice that the underflow risk is real for us, since our computers
+| We can notice that there exists an actual underflow risk, since our
-| (for which the configuration is detected by Frama-C) use the
+| computers (for which the configuration is detected by Frama-C) use the
 | [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement)
 | implementation of integers, which do not defined the behavior of under and
 | overflows.